-sp In the margin and with the correct spelling of the word alongside.
-Misspelt word underlined.

-P (KS2) In the margin and circle the appropriate part of the sentence to indicate a punctuation error

 ?
-In the margin and underline/mark alongside the appropriate area using a wavy line to indicate some of what has been written does not make sense and should be translated
+Sentence structure / organisation: In the margin and underline/mark alongside the appropriate area using a wavy line to indicate some of what has been written does not make sense and should be edited.

-// (KS2) new paragraph
+// Paragraphs: New paragraph needed here (or this code may be put in the margin for the child to work out where in that line the new paragraph should be.

+MARKING & FEEDBACK CODE FOR ALL CLASSES

 'AS' in a circle Adult Support

 VF Verbal Feedback

-'l' in a circle Independent
+'I' in a circle Independent (In UKS2 it is assumed that children are working independently, unless it is indicated otherwise).

 Star, showing positive feedback

 'W' or 'Wish' Showing feedback to show an area for development

 'T' in a circle Target